fcgvisa/enocom.github.io/_posts/2015-02-16-selecting-matches-across-multiple-columns-in-postgres.md

              "%#{params[:query]}%")
 ```

 Note that `ILIKE` for those who aren't aware means "case insensitive like."
+See [here](http://www.postgresql.org/docs/current/static/functions-matching.html) for more on pattern matching.

 The problem with this approach is that we assume a user has entered _only_ a first name or _only_ a last name.
 But we want to allow a user to enter a first name and a last name.
 What we need to do is to test user input against a concatenation of the `first_name` and `last_name` columns.